pdr3392/rentalx/README.md

 **FR**

-Should be allowed to register a rental.
+The application should be able to register a rental.

 **BR**